yepolonais/MyCompany/README.md

 # MyCompany

 A short live coding test for intermediate .NET developers.
-The duration should not exceed 45 min.
+The expected duration is around **45 minutes**.

 # Objectives

-The goal of this application is to create a small REST API that allow to:
+The goal is to create a small REST API that allows you to:

-- create a client
+- Create a client
-- create a command for a client
+- Create a command for a client
-- get all the commands from a client
+- Retrieve all commands of a client

 # Models

-Here are the models that must be used :
+The following models **must be used**:

 ```csharp